carlssonnp/test-another-remote-/README.md

 <img src="http://www.ibm.com/developerworks/library/os-datascience/figure1.png" width="300" height="300">

-Complete the simulation challenges in the following order, from the top to the bottom. **This is a linear sequence of steps, not a choose your own adventure.**
+Complete the simulation challenges in the following order, from the top to the bottom. **This is a linear sequence of steps, not a choose your own adventure.**  To speed up the processess it is recommended that you run through the steps marked *essential* in your first go around.
+Then tackle those marked as *advanced*.

-Every simulation challenge is meant to be answered with a Pull Request to be reviewed and discussed with your Guardian.
+Every simulation challenge is meant to be answered with a Pull Request (PR) to be reviewed and discussed with your Guardian.

 The human follow up discussion you will will help you gain a deeper knowledge within a domain.
 You don't learn to paint by reading books so lets get down to it.

-### Starting Out
+### Starting Out (*essential*)

 * [Get the necessary accounts and set up your machine.](https://github.com/avantcredit/onboarding/tree/master/simulations/setup/README.md)